 One way to prevent the breakdown of muscle protein for fuel is to provide adequate carbohydrate.
 Many endurance athletes think that eating a lot of carbohydrates is enough to protect precious muscle protein.
 Indeed, insulin, the hormone secreted in response to ingesting carbohydrates, helps protect muscle from protein degradation.
 Still, insulin alone does not increase protein synthesis.
 Insulin combined with amino acids is optimal for a positive protein balance.

 For many years the issue of daily protein intake requirements by athletes has been an ongoing controversy.
 The typical recommendation by most nutritionists corresponds with the Recommended Daily Allowance (RDA): 0.8 grams of protein per kilogram (0.36 g/lb) of body weight per day.

-Because the typical athlete consumption is estimated at 0.7 to 1.6 grams per kilogram (0.3 to 0.7g/lb) per day, exercise physiologists generally do not consider protein supplementation for the average athlete justified.
-However, several studies suggest that athletes should consume more than the RDA depending on their training demands and overall diet.
-Several studies have determined that athletes performing low to moderate intensity endurance exercise maintain a nitrogen balance (an indicator that protein intake equals protein degradation) with a protein intake of 0.9 to 1.1 g/kg per day.
+Because the typical athlete consumption is estimated at 0.7 to 1.6 grams per kilogram (0.3 to 0.7g/lb) per day, exercise physiologists do not consider protein supplementation for the average athlete justified.
+However, several studies suggest that athletes should consume more than RDA depending on their training demands and overall diet.
+Several studies have determined that athletes performing low to moderate-intensity endurance exercise maintain a nitrogen balance (an indicator that protein intake equals protein degradation) with a protein intake of 0.9 to 1.1 g/kg per day.
 On the other hand, to maintain nitrogen balance in elite endurance athletes, estimated protein requirements of 1.5 to 1.8 g/kg (0.7 to 0.8 g/lb) per day may be required.